hubbertrw123/Windows-Lite-Patcher-Plugin-WLPP/README.md

-Toolkit v1 is an automated batch-based utility designed to streamline system maintenance, cleaning, and quick-command execution.
+Windows Lite Patcher Plugin (WLPP) is an automated batch-based utility designed to streamline system maintenance, cleaning, and quick-command execution.
 It includes:

 installer.bat — sets up the toolkit environment, creates folders, and installs components.